 Students should continue to meet with their advising deans as they finalize their program in the first two weeks of the term.
 Students are expected to stay in touch regularly with their advising deans in the Berick Center for Student Advising throughout their time at Columbia.

 Supervised individual work on a special topic is available to qualified students as an alternative or as a supplement to courses and seminars in the field of specialization.
 Students must develop a plan of study with a faculty adviser and then obtain the approval of the department.
 Progress reports are submitted as required.
 From one to six points of credit may be awarded for this work; the exact number of points is to be determined in consultation with the department.

-Ordinarily, only seniors are allowed to register for independent study, although other students may be admitted at the discretion of the departmental representative.
-Acceptance depends on the quality of the proposal, the student’s qualifications, and the availability of an appropriate faculty adviser.
+Ordinarily, only seniors are allowed to register for independent study, although other students may be approved for independent study at the discretion of the departmental representative.
+Approval depends on the quality of the proposal, the student’s qualifications, and the availability of an appropriate faculty adviser.